 How eesel AI helps your Zendesk and Jira workflow

-eesel AI is an AI platform that plugs directly into your helpdesk without forcing you to migrate or rip out your core tools.
-It acts as an intelligent automation layer that finally closes the communication gap between Zendesk and Jira.
+eesel AI is an AI platform that plugs directly into your helpdesk without forcing you to migrate or change your core tools.
+It acts as a complementary automation layer that enhances the communication between Zendesk and Jira.

 -

-Get it running in minutes, not months: Forget about complicated setups and paying for consultants. eesel AI’s one-click integration with Zendesk and its self-serve dashboard mean you can get started on your own in minutes.
-This is a world away from the technical heavy-lifting required for most third-party sync tools.
+Get it running in minutes: eesel AI’s one-click integration with Zendesk and its self-serve dashboard mean you can get started quickly.
+It's a user-friendly option for teams that want to avoid the technical heavy-lifting sometimes required for third-party sync tools.

 -

 Let AI create the perfect Jira ticket: An eesel AI Agent can do more than just move data.
-It reads and understands an incoming Zendesk ticket, determines if it’s a real bug, and then uses a custom action to automatically create a perfectly formatted Jira issue.
-It can summarize the problem, pull in the right details, and populate the correct fields so your engineering team has everything they need from the start.
+It can read an incoming Zendesk ticket, determine if it represents a bug, and then use a custom action to help create a well-formatted Jira issue.
+It can summarize the problem and pull in relevant details so your engineering team has a clear starting point.

 -

-You’re still in the driver’s seat: With eesel AI’s workflow engine, you have complete control.
+You're still in the driver's seat: With eesel AI's workflow engine, you have complete control.
 You can create precise rules that define exactly which types of tickets get escalated to Jira.
-For instance, you could tell the AI to automatically create a Jira issue for any ticket tagged as a "bug" from a VIP customer, while routing all others to a human agent for review.
+For instance, you could tell the AI to flag specific tickets from VIP customers for review, while routing others to the appropriate human agent.

 -

-Give the AI the right context: To make smart decisions, the AI needs to understand your world. eesel AI can be trained on your entire history of past Zendesk tickets and your knowledge base in Confluence.
-This allows it to understand your product’s specific issues and draft high-quality, context-rich Jira descriptions that developers will actually find useful.
+Give the AI the right context: To make smart decisions, the AI needs to understand your world. eesel AI can be trained on your history of Zendesk tickets and your knowledge base in Confluence.
+This allows it to understand your product's specific context and help draft high-quality Jira descriptions.

 Comparing Zendesk and Jira pricing

-To give you the full picture, it’s helpful to see how the costs of both platforms break down.
-Price is often a key factor when you’re deciding how to manage your support and service operations.
+To give you the full picture, it's helpful to see how the costs of both platforms break down.
+Both companies offer transparent, tiered structures that allow you to scale your support and service operations effectively.

 Zendesk pricing

-Zendesk pricing offers several plans for its customer service suite, with costs based on features and the number of agents you have.
+Zendesk pricing offers several flexible plans for its customer service suite, providing a professional and scalable ticketing environment for teams of all sizes.

 Jira Service Management pricing

-Jira Service Management also has a tiered pricing model, and it includes a pretty generous free plan for smaller teams.
+Jira Service Management also has a tiered pricing model, offering a range of options for engineering and service teams.

 Zendesk and Jira: Stop syncing, start automating

-A modern, AI-powered approach is different.
-It focuses on understanding the context of a conversation and automating the entire workflow.
-This not only frees up your support team from tedious admin tasks but also leads to faster fixes and a much smoother experience for both your customers and your internal teams.
+A modern, AI-powered approach builds on this foundation.
+It focuses on understanding the context of a conversation and automating the workflow.
+This enhances your support team's productivity and leads to faster fixes and a much smoother experience for both your customers and your internal teams.

-Instead of spending hours configuring complicated rules or paying for yet another sync tool, you can give your team AI that works right out of the box.
-See how eesel AI can intelligently automate your Zendesk and Jira workflows.
+Instead of managing complicated manual rules, you can empower your team with AI that works right alongside your existing tools.
+See how eesel AI can intelligently complement your Zendesk and Jira workflows.
 Try it for free or book a demo to learn more.

 Frequently asked questions